goiblas/Schedule-Content-Block/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Shows or hides contents depending on a specific date and time

 == Description ==

 shows or hides contents depending on a specific date and time